-Susan Isaac, PTA, CLT-LANA, is a 1998 graduate of Midway College.
-In 2002 Susan took her initial lymphedema training and has since amassed additional hours of speciality training in lymphedema therapy.
+Susan Isaac, PTA, CLT-LANA, WCC, is a 1998 graduate of Midway College.
+In 2002 Susan took her initial lymphedema training and has since amassed additional hours of specialty training in lymphedema therapy.